FESTAC 77: The Festival

 The opening ceremony of the festival took place on 15 January 1977 inside the National Stadium, Surulere, Lagos.
-One of the highlights of the ceremony was a parade of participants representing 48 countries marching past visiting dignitaries, diplomats and the Nigerian Head of State, Olusegun Obasanjo.
+One of the highlights of the ceremony was a parade of participants representing 48 countries, marching past visiting dignitaries, diplomats and the Nigerian Head of State, Olusegun Obasanjo.
 Some participants in the parade wore colourful ceremonial robes, some men were on 14-foot stilts, and Nigerian dancers carried flaming urns on their heads.
 To symbolize the freedom and unity of Black peoples 1,000 pigeons were released; a shango priest also set the festival bowl aflame.

-The festival events usually began around 9 a.m. lasting till midnight.
+The festival events began around 9 a.m. each day and lasted till midnight.